ivmai/libatomic_ops/doc/README_atomic_ops.txt

 p are guaranteed to see an initialized object, it suffices to use AO_release_write(p, ...) to write the pointer to the object, and to retrieve it in other threads with AO_acquire_read(p).

+Platform notes:

+All X86: We quietly assume 486 or better.

+Windows:
+Currently AO_REQUIRE_CAS is not supported.

+Microsoft compilers:
+Define AO_ASSUME_WINDOWS98 to get access to hardware compare-and-swap functionality.
+This relies on the InterlockedCompareExchange() function which was apparently not supported in Windows95.
+(There may be a better way to get access to this.)
+Currently only X86(32 bit) is supported for Windows.

+Gcc on x86:
+Define AO_USE_PNETIUM4_INSTRS to use the Pentium 4 mfence instruction.
+Currently this is appears to be of marginal benefit.